 Premises used by the public generally for free recreation and enjoyment, and may be used for community events.

-Facilities may include children's playground equipment, informal sports fields and ancillary vehicle parking and other public conveniences
+Facilities may include children's playground equipment, informal sports fields and ancillary vehicle parking and other public conveniences entertainment or music to the public and may include provision of food and liquor for consumption on the site.

 Theatre